MeLikeyCode/matrix_playground/README.md

 # Matrix Playground

-Interactively play with/visualize matrices, vectors, points, transformations, etc.
+Interactively play with/visualize matrices, vectors, transformations, points, polygons, circles, etc. Can run a function periodically to animate things.

 ![](parametric_curve.gif)

-If you just wanna use it, go to the [releases](https://github.com/MeLikeyCode/matrix_playground/releases) and download the installer, you don't need to read the rest of this document.
+If you just wanna use it, go to the [releases](https://github.com/MeLikeyCode/matrix_playground/releases) and download the installer.
+Once installed/launched, read the quick-reference/examples pane on the right of the application's window to learn how to use it.

-If you wanna edit/build it, read on.
+You don't need to read the rest of *this* document unless you want to develop/build the application itself.

 # Dependencies
-- python 3 (including tkinter)
+- python 3
 - numpy
-- jedi
+- jedi (used for autocomplete)

 # Architecture
 The functionality is split into a bunch of classes.
 Generally 1 class per file (file has same name as class).